St Bernard Traits

 today, so the Saint Bernards of the past were probably

-the large farm dogs common in that region.
-By 1900, the
+were the large farm dogs common in that region.
+By 1900,

-Saint Bernard had gained popularity and is still one of
+the Saint Bernard had gained popularity and is still

 The first mention of the Saint Bernards